 After a few uncertain moments, the Captain announced that he had to abort our landing due to notification from air traffic control of an “unauthorized” person on the runway.
 We would be circling somewhere over the South Pacific until Tongan airport officials managed to clear said unauthorized person.
 At this point visions of a sarong-clad, kava-over-served Tongan doing cartwheels on the runway comes to mind.

 Thirty minutes later – as I’m nervously pondering where the next closest available runway might be in this part of the world – the captain announces that the situation has been resolved and we’ve been cleared to land.
 All hail the King…welcome to Tonga.

 The only Pacific nation never to have been controlled by foreign powers, the Kingdom of Tonga is the last remaining Polynesian monarchy.
 The ruling royal family of Tonga can be traced back more than 1000 years.
 Of the 176 islands that make up the kingdom, only about 55 of them are inhabited by the population of just over 100,000.

 Once off the plane, all 300 of us waited for 2 customs agents to process everyone’s passports.
 This took about an hour.
-Finally, around 9pm, I exited the arrivals area and was immediately greeted by Pina, the owner of the Keleti International Resort – my home for the next 3 nights in Tonga.
+Finally, around 9pm, I exited the arrivals area and was immediately greeted by Pina, the owner of the Keleti Beach Resort – my home for the next 3 nights in Tonga.

 By 10pm Pina had checked me into to one of the resort’s seaside “fales” a traditional south pacific-style accommodation.
 Though certainly not luxurious, my fale – Pina’s namesake – had everything I needed and was actually quite charming.